NordicSemiconductor/pc-nrfutil/README.md

 ------------- | -------------------
 12.0          | 1

+The Bootloader DFU settings version supported and used by the SDK you are using can be found in `nrf_dfu_types.h` in the `bootloader` library.

 ##### display

 Use this option to display the contents of the Bootloader DFU settings present in a .hex file.
 The .hex file might be a full dump of the IC's flash memory, obtained with `nrfjprog`: